Models for $(\infty, n)$-categories and the cobordism hypothesis: Comparison of models for -categories

 \begin{theorem} \cite{thesis}, \cite{pel} There are two model structures, $\Secat_c$ and $\Secat_f$, on the category of Segal precategories such that the fibrant objects are Segal categories and such that the weak equivalences are the Dwyer-Kan equivalences. \end{theorem}

 The need for two different model structures with the same weak equivalences arises in the comparison with other models; they are Quillen equivalent to one another via the identity functor.
+In the model structure $\Secat_c$, the cofibrations are the monomorphisms and hence every object is cofibrant.
+In $\Secat_f$, while it is not true that the fibrations are levelwise, the cofibrations are what one would expect them to be if they were; the discrepancy arises from technicalities in working with Segal precategories rather than with all simplicial spaces.

 The following theorem can be regarded as a rigidification result, showing that weakening the condition on the Segal maps did not make much of a difference from the homotopy-theoretic point of view.

 \begin{theorem} \cite{thesis} The model categories $\mathcal{SC}$ and $\Secat_f$ are Quillen equivalent. \end{theorem}